facebookarchive/wordpress/readme.txt

 Facebook Insights (http://www.facebook.com/insights) integration included.
 This plugin also supports internationalization and mobile.

+**Contributing code**

+All of the source code for this plugin is available on Facebook's GitHub account (https://github.com/facebook/wordpress).
+If you like to contribute code to the plugin,  open up an issue against the repository where we can discuss it.
+Once you have completed the code, open a Pull Request.

+Note that all contributors must agree to and sign the Facebook CLA (https://developers.facebook.com/opensource/cla) prior to submitting Pull Requests.
+We can't accept Pull Requests until this document is signed and submitted.

 == Installation ==

 1. Install Facebook for WordPress either via the WordPress.org plugin directory, or by uploading the files to your server (in the `/wp-content/plugins/` directory).